confinale/medea/README.md

 # medea
-dummy app of apps for for argocd deployment testing
+dummy app of apps for for argocd deployment testing - automatically